CCExtractor/sample-platform/install/ci-vm/installation.md

 Working on Google Cloud Platform is not free, therefore it is recommended to either get a [free 90-day trial](https://console.cloud.google.com/freetrial) or [enable billing](https://console.cloud.google.com/billing) for the GCP account to get access the full set of services and increased usage limits.

-Now create a GCS bucket (preferably multi-regional), refer to the official documentation [here](https://cloud.google.com/storage/docs/creating-buckets).
+Now create a GCS bucket with the following settings (refer to the official documentation [here](https://cloud.google.com/storage/docs/creating-buckets)):

-Note: Creating a multi-regional GCS bucket would enable us to serve content to data consumers that are outside of the Google network and distributed across large geographic areas.
-And also this would allow us to change the ZONE of GCP instances used for testing as per requirement.
+- Location: Choose as per your preference and budget, however it is advised to keep the bucket and sample-platform VM instance in the same region for faster access.
+- Storage Class: Standard
+- Access Control: Uniform, and enable `Prevent Public Access`
+- Protection Tools: None

+Note: We will provide downloads of the samples to users when requested via [Signed URLs](https://cloud.google.com/storage/docs/access-control#signed_urls_query_string_authentication).

+### Setting Up The Bucket
+**TODO!!**

 ## Creating a Service Account